varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/StageReduceLinkKeys.md

 tags: [BimlFlex, Reference]
 ---

-# Stage Reduce Link Keys
+# Reduce Link Keys in Staging

 If you load multiple Link tables from a single source, it may happen that the same Hub Surrogate Key is created multiple times.
 While this is supported by BimlFlex it may be requires to reduce the number of keys that are created.